 Back at BluSeed Studios, you will create your Nepalese pulp painting using fiber from recycled t-shirts.

 Participants will make their own paper, pulp painting and use an insect stencil to add onto their freshly formed sheets of paper.

 Invertebrates make up 97% of all animal species on our Earth and are the original recyclers and natural artists!
 Come to BluSeed Studios this summer and explore the hidden world of these fascinating creatures while creating your own version of invertebrate art.
-You will learn new techniques and gain valuable insight on how to use invertebrate study in your classroom.
+You will learn new art integrative techniques and gain valuable insight on how to use invertebrate studies in your classroom.

 During this workshop all will be involved in the exploration of paper making, past and present, spanning 2000 years of the convergence of science, technology, engineering, arts and mathematics (STEAM).
 Journals will be given so during our walk in the woods you can take notes, sketch or jot down observations for a future poem, song or story!

 BluSeed Studios, “Creative Classrooms Project” and the Lake Clear Lodge & Retreat have partnered to develop a series of participant driven workshops entitled “Creative Learning Retreats.”
 Check out all of our future retreat workshops.
 The creative art integrated retreats will not be a standard workshop in a classroom setting.
 Participants will have the opportunity to learn in a variety of settings including an iconic Adirondack arts center, a Great Camp lodge and nature-based sites.
 A creative team of teaching professionals, creative artists from performing to culinary, will be featured presenters.
 Unique audience driven workshops include dramatizations, demonstrations, interactive creative problem solving and fun culinary experiences utilizing food as an educational tool.